platformsh/platformsh-docs/src/administration/web/configure-environment.md

 ### Environment name

-The first setting allows you to modify the name of the environment, and view its parent environment.
+The first setting allows you to modify the name of the environment and view its parent environment.

 ### Status